MoeezRaza14/RAG-project/README.md

 ## **You will get this type of output to ask the question from LLM.
 You can also use Streamlit or Chainlit for interactive UI for conversation.**
 Interactive RAG (type 'exit' to quit)

-Enter your question: If a player uses all 7 tiles (1 blank tile and 6 others) in a single turn then how many points will he get?
+Enter your question: If a player uses all 7 tiles (1 blank tile and 6 others) in a single turn then how many points will he get? #this is an example question.

 Running RAG for your query…………………………………!